UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

 	connection stm_ref2 on Avoiding to stm_ref1 on Avoiding

-	connection stm_ref0 on EnableVHF to stm_ref2 on EnableVHF connection stm_ref0 on EnableTargetWatch to stm_ref4 on EnableTargetWatch connection stm_ref0 on DisableVHF to stm_ref2 on DisableVHF connection CacheConsC on VisibleClustersCC to stm_ref0 on VisibleClustersCC connection stm_ref0 on CurrentTypeCA to stm_ref3 on CurrentTypeCA connection stm_ref3 on CachePointsCC to stm_ref0 on CachePointsCC
+	connection stm_ref0 on EnableOA to stm_ref2 on EnableOA connection stm_ref0 on EnableTargetWatch to stm_ref4 on EnableTargetWatch connection stm_ref0 on DisableOA to stm_ref2 on DisableOA connection CacheConsC on VisibleClustersCC to stm_ref0 on VisibleClustersCC connection stm_ref0 on CurrentTypeCA to stm_ref3 on CurrentTypeCA connection stm_ref3 on CachePointsCC to stm_ref0 on CachePointsCC